FIT Player Eligibility Policy

 - Current Driving License; or

 - Current Passport; or

 - Other, suitable photographic evidence.

-- The responsibility to prove eligibility rests with both the individual and with the Member country.
-Participants whose eligibility may be perceived as questionable for a particular Federation Event should ensure that adequate and appropriate justification is at hand.
+- The responsibility to prove eligibility rests with both the individual and with the Member.
+Players whose eligibility may be perceived as questionable for a particular Federation Event should ensure that adequate and appropriate justification is at hand.

-- An individual who has represented a Member country in international competition may seek a clearance to represent a different Member country provided that individual meets the eligibility criteria listed in paragraph 4.1 to 4.3 above, for the different Member country.
+- An individual who has Represented a Member in a Federation Event may seek a clearance to represent a different Member country provided that individual meets the eligibility criteria listed in paragraph 4.1 to 4.3 above, for the different Member.